operator-framework/enhancements/enhancements/kubectl-operator-plugin.md

   - Install an Operator with automatic updates enabled

     `kubectl operator install -p auto my-operator`

   - Update an Operator to the next available version

-    `kubectl operator update my-operator`

-  - Update an Operator to the next available version